Community learning and skills service

-Our courses take place in accessible local venues, such as libraries, community halls, children’s centres and schools.
-Refer to our Community Learning prospectus 2020 for details of times and venues for all our classes.
+Our courses take place in accessible local venues, such as libraries, community halls and schools.

 We are also providing courses for adults recovering from mental health problems.
 These learners are eligible for free courses even if they have previously achieved educational qualifications above Level 2 / GCSE.

 These courses are free if you are on any of the following work-related benefits: